 This post was written by TCCS member, Mark Farrelly

-As a copywriter, the first thing to know about writing for TV is it’s a lot different to writing for print or the web.
+As a copywriter, the first thing to know about writing for TV is it’s a lot different from writing for print or the web.
 (Or even what you’d write for radio.)

 It’s an audio-visual medium, and so what’s seen is often more important than what’s said.